astronomer/docs/archived_software_docs/version-0.23/deployment-logs.md

 ---
 ## Overview

-The Software UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.
+The Software UI allows you to look up and search Apache Airflow® logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.

 ### Interpreting Logs